demisto/content/Packs/Syslog/Integrations/SyslogSender/README.md

 ## Overview
 ---

-Use the Syslog Sender integration to send messages and mirror incident war room entries to Syslog.
+Use the Syslog Sender integration to send messages and mirror incident War Room entries to Syslog.

 ## Use Cases
 ---
-* Send messages to syslog via TCP, UDP or Unix.
+* Send messages to Syslog via TCP or UDP.
-* Mirror incident war room entries to syslog.
+* Mirror incident war room entries to Syslog.

 ## Configure Syslog Sender on Demisto
 ---
-To allow sending messages to syslog via Demisto, the following lines have to be in the syslog configuration:
+To allow sending messages to syslog via Demisto, the following lines have to be in the Syslog configuration:

 For TCP:
 ```